 What is the Water Quality in Revere, Massachusetts?

-Compared to other US cities over 50,000, Revere water quality ranks in the lower-middle range for contamination excluding Lead.
+Compared to other US cities, Revere water quality ranks in the lower-middle range for contamination excluding Lead.

 Let’s look closer at what’s in Revere water.